 Seed exchange with other botanic gardens

 A botanic garden grows thousands of plants that are not available at a normal garden centre.
-By exchanging seeds with more than 600 other botanic gardens over the whole world, Uppsala Botanical Garden can obtain the more unusual plants needed for research and teaching.
+By exchanging seeds with more than 600 other botanic gardens all over the world, The Botanical Garden can obtain the rare plants needed for research and teaching.
 Many of these plants have never before been grown in Sweden.

 The Botanical Garden’s own seed catalogue is called Semina Selecta (selected seeds).
 The catalogue itself has been published regularly since 1858 but the exchange of seeds goes even further back in time.
-Other botanic gardens can order from Semina Selecta seeds that our staff have collected from the wild or from cultivated plants.
-Seeds from approximately 1000 different plant species are dried and threshed clean each winter.
-About 50-100 species are chosen for inclusion in the seed catalogue.
+Other botanic gardens can order seeds that our staff have collected from the wild or from cultivated plants from Semina Selecta.
+Seeds from approximately 1,000 different species of plants are dried and threshed clean each winter.
+About 50–100 species are chosen for inclusion in the seed catalogue.

-In exchange, the Botanical Garden receives seed catalogues from all of the world’s botanic gardens and orders the species that it wants to try growing, both outside and in the greenhouses.
-Some of the seeds are shared further with various research projects that request plant seeds through the Botanical Garden.
+In exchange, The Botanical Garden receives seed catalogues from all of the world’s botanic gardens.
+The staff orders the species they want to try cultivating, both outside and in the greenhouses.
+Some of the seeds are redistributed to various research projects that request plant seeds through The Botanical Garden.

-Seed exchange is just one of the ways in which the Botanical Garden obtains plant material.
-Many plants have been brought by researchers at Uppsala University, who conduct field work abroad and come home with seeds and cuttings.
-Private individuals also donate individual plants or whole collections to the Botanical Garden: the cactus and clematus collections are both donations.
+Seed exchange is just one of the ways The Botanical Garden obtains plant material.
+Many plants are brought by researchers at Uppsala University who conduct field work abroad and bring home seeds and cuttings.
+Private individuals also donate individual plants or whole collections to The Botanical Garden, for example the cactus collection is based on a donation.